 Technology is at the forefront of higher education and Touro College of Pharmacy is among the first colleges of pharmacy in the country to embrace its use by adopting a blended curriculum!
 A blended curriculum incorporates classroom and laboratory instruction with community experiences and the use of technology to enhance learning.
 This means that opportunities for learning are found in-class, online, in the community, and on your own.

 With this emphasis on technology in the classroom and its varied uses, students have the opportunity to broaden the way they learn, using tools they have become familiar with in their daily lives to build on the learning that happens in the classroom.
 In class, faculty members use a variety of active learning teaching strategies to engage students and help them develop a deeper understanding of the material.
-Students can then review and reinforce their grasp of material presented in class through web-based activities while completing work when and where it is convenient for them.
-Also, students may be required to take in-class computer-based examinations.
+Students can then review and reinforce their grasp of material presented in class through web-based activities while completing assignments when and where it is convenient for them.
+Also, commencing in the fall of 2013 all major exams will be computer-based and students will need laptop computers to participate.

 In order to function in this environment, students should own or have convenient access to a reliable computer with broadband* Internet access at their primary place of study.
-This computer should be at minimum a Netbook†-type computer with the following system specifications:
+This computer should be at minimum an Ultrabook†-type computer with the following system specifications:

-- Intel® ATOM™ Processor N570/2600 or higher performing dual core microprocessor
+1. Intel® Core i3™ Processor or higher performing dual core microprocessor

-- Operating system: MS Windows 7; Apple OS X 10.5 or above
+4. Operating system: MS Windows 7 or Windows 8; Apple OS X 10.5 or above

 Generally, computer performance increases with price.
 Nevertheless, students should not feel compelled to purchase expensive hardware.
 Laptop computers costing less than $1,000 are readily available with more than adequate performance for successful participation in your studies‡.
 Students should feel comfortable performing basic computer tasks including using email, opening and closing files, and creating word-processing documents and navigating the Internet using a Web browser.
 Training in Blackboard, Touro’s course management system, will be provided.